SD-github21/School_District_Analysis/README.md

 - Individual School Summary
   - The original summary of each individual school (1):
   ![image](https://user-images.githubusercontent.com/85533099/133024700-eafdc3a2-730b-4599-b641-372c9320e725.png)
-  - The summary of each individual school with 9th graders' scores replaced with "NaNs" (2):
+  - The summary of each individual school with Thomas High School 9th graders' scores replaced with "NaNs" (2):
   ![image](https://user-images.githubusercontent.com/85533099/133024807-0d842abb-0908-4b4b-a461-93ccecd63eac.png)
   - The updated summary of each individual school with percentages based on only 10th-12th graders from Thomas High School (3):
   ![image](https://user-images.githubusercontent.com/85533099/133024932-80be3357-f6c9-484e-8bd3-900fa0f6016d.png)